null-dev/DynamicHistory/README.md

 DynamicHistory automagically deletes history for a page if a specified set of words are found on it.
 It will however not remove pages from the "Recent Pages/Tabs" list in your browser.
 It can also blacklist and whitelist domains from your history.

 ## Notes
-This repository only contains the Chrome extension (maybe I'll put in the Firefox one later but the code is really crappy in that one)
+This repository only contains the Chrome extension (maybe I'll put in the Firefox one later but the code is really crappy in that one).
+The project is also essentially complete so unless some bugs crop up, it will be receiving minimal updates.

 ## Installation
 1. Git clone the repo with: `git clone https://github.com/null-dev/DynamicHistory`